pegasusheavy/vscode-tamagotchi/README.md

 3. **🐱 Child** (50-149 ticks) - Growing up!
 4. **🐯 Teen** (150-299 ticks) - Almost there
 5. **🦁 Adult** (300+ ticks) - Fully grown!

+## Custom Sprites

+VSCode Tamagotchi features hand-crafted SVG sprites for each evolution stage:

+- **Egg** - A mysterious glowing egg with cracks
+- **Baby** - A cute blob with an antenna
+- **Child** - An adorable creature with ears and whiskers
+- **Teen** - A cool striped pet with pointed ears
+- **Adult** - A majestic creature with a flowing mane

+Plus special states:
+- **Sleeping** - Curled up with ZZZs
+- **Sick** - With thermometer and sweat drops
+- **Ghost** - When your pet passes away (don't let this happen!)

+All sprites support custom colors via CSS variables, so you can create your own unique pet!

 ## Development